qcf-568/OSTF/README.md

 <font size=10>Researchers are welcome 😃 to apply for this dataset by sending an email to  202221012612@mail.scut.edu.cn (with institution email address) and introducing:</font><br/>
 1. Who you are and your institution.
 2. Who is your supervisor/mentor.

+### The [Text Forensics Reasoning (TFR) dataset](https://github.com/qcf-568/TextShield) is now publicly available at [Google Drive](https://pan.baidu.com/s/1V11tO2XSd1GELC0lDsliJQ?pwd=TFRB) and [Baidu Drive](https://pan.baidu.com/s/1V11tO2XSd1GELC0lDsliJQ?pwd=TFRB).

+<font size=10>Researchers are welcome 😃 to apply for this dataset by sending an email to  202221012612@mail.scut.edu.cn (with institution email address) and introducing:</font><br/>
+1. Who you are and your institution.
+2. Who is your supervisor/mentor.
 ---
 ### OSTF Train data preparation
 1. Apply, download and unzip the OSTF dataset.